Christopherfrommaine/rustplot/README.md

 `chars: Vec<String>` The character set to be used.
 Defaults are based on `rustplot::helper::charset::gradient_chars`, depending on the number of distinct values in the table.

+`bins: Option<u32>` Only for plots of f64.
+It bins close-together datapoints and plots based on those.
+Not so much a plot option as much as a transformation, as it actually creates a new struct of `<u32>` instead of `<f64>`.

 ### Example

 Code: